Frequently Needed Information

 Financial reports: Financial reports are submitted by Sponsored Programs Accounting.
 Please contact them directly.

-Do I need cost share approval for my own AY time?
+Do I need cost share approval for my own Academic Year time?

 Yes.
-Your departmental head or manager must approve the use of your AY time as cost share.
+Your departmental head or manager must approve the use of your Academic year time as cost share.

 What is allocation of credit?
 Why does it matter?

 Allocation of credit is the method by which WPI allocates overhead return to faculty.
-If there are number of faculty on a grant as CoPIs the overhead return will be in proportion with allocation of credit.
+If there are number of faculty on a grant, the overhead return will be in proportion with allocation of credit.
 PI’s and their associated departments receive portion of the overhead return on each grant.

 Can I get paid for three months during the summer?